 Anything that removes the driver’s full attention from the driving task can be a driver distraction.
 This includes taking the driver’s hands off the wheel, eyes off the road, and mind off the driving task.
 Some of the most common things that distracted Georgia drivers are as follows:

 Distracted driving of any kind can cause serious car accidents.
 The driver might not hit his or her brakes at all before colliding with another vehicle, motorcycle, bicycle, or pedestrian.
 Distracted drivers are also prone to causing rear-end collisions and making critical errors such as running red lights.
-No matter what you believe distracted the driver, hire our Gwinnett County distracted driver injury lawyers firm for assistance.
+No matter what you believe distracted the driver, hire an auto accident attorney in Gwinnett County for assistance.

 Distracted driving is a well-documented leader in fatal car accident causes.
 Distractions make it impossible for a driver to dedicate his/her full attention to the roadway, increasing the risks of driving mistakes such as breaking roadway rules and failing to yield the right of way.
 Even a cognitive distraction, such as a fight with a loved one before driving, can be enough to interfere with someone’s abilities to control a vehicle.
 It is never okay to drive distracted.
 Someone guilty of this reckless act deserves the full power of the law against him or her.
 We can help.